-Each and every piece of the roof project work together as a system to protect your home from the elements and drain water away from the dwelling.
-Having a working knowledge of the parts and their purpose, the anatomy of a roof, can help you identify issues and communicate them to Elite Roofing Solutions, so that we can meet your exact needs and deliver excellent service.
+Each and every piece of your roof project work together as a system to protect your home from the elements and drain water away from the dwelling.
+Having a working knowledge of the parts and their purpose, the anatomy of a roof, can help you identify issues and communicate them to Elite Roofing Solutions so that we can meet your exact needs and deliver excellent service.

 Usually, when a roof reaches the 20 to 25-year threshold, replacement becomes something to consider.
 Some of the crucial elements to the home begin to fail, being weathered by the elements.
 You may not be aware of the age of your roof.
 In this case, you can do a quick examination for visual signs.
 If the shingles are curling, moved, dented, or missing, it is time to call a professional.
 If there are leaks or internal water damage, immediate attention is needed.
 If you notice any of these things, but your roof is new, then be sure and reach out to the people who originally installed the roof.
 Warranties should have you protected.